port-labs/port-docs/docs/guides/all/ingest-cloud-resources-using-newrelic.md

 - You have [installed and set up Port's New Relic integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/apm-alerting/newrelic).
 - You have entities from cloud providers configured in New Relic.
 See [New Relic's documentation](https://docs.newrelic.com/docs/infrastructure/) for details on setting up cloud integrations.

-## Ingesting Cloud Resources into Port
+## Ingesting cloud resources into Port

 We will utilize the `entity` kind in Port's New Relic integration, which provides information on entities monitored in New Relic.
 Entities are ingested based on their respective `infrastructureIntegrationType`.

-To ingest cloud resources, we need to specify entities of certain `infrastructureIntegrationType` values corresponding to your cloud resources.

 <details>
-<summary><b>Some cloud resources infrastructure integration types</b></summary>
+<summary><b>Examples of cloud resources infrastructure integration types</b></summary>

 - `AWS_EC2_INSTANCE`
 - `AWS_S3_BUCKET`